TenebrisNoctua/ServerAuthority/docs/index.md

 You might've noticed that `.OnStart` has a parameter called `self`, which is an `AuroraScriptObject`.
 This is the object that is given to every function that you define in the Behavior.
 It will be explained in detail in the next section.

 !!! info
-    Behaviors are started when the physics simulation begins, if they've already been added to an `Instance` before the simulation.
+    Behaviors are started when the physics simulation begins, if they've already been bound to an `Instance` before the simulation.
     If not, then Behaviors are started after `:AddTo()` has been called on them, or if they've been manually bound to an `Instance` in the Properties widget.

 ### `Behavior.OnStop(self: AuroraScriptObject): ()`